WarsWorld/WarsWorld/CONTRIBUTING.md

 ### Fork & create a branch

-If this is something you think you can fix, then fork WarsWorld and create a branch with a descriptive name.
+If the issue/feature you chose iss something you think you can fix, then fork WarsWorld and create a branch with a descriptive name so you can start working on it!
+(Or if you are an inner collaborator, you can just make a new branch inside WarsWorld!)

 A good branch name would be descriptive of what you are working for, for example if its an update to the mobile navbar, it could be mobile-navbar-update.